ojii/gettext.js/docs/index.rst

 ======================================

-gettext.js provides a GNU gettext like interface for use in browsers, with support to load mo files directly.
+gettext.js provides a GNU gettext like interface for use in browsers, a MO file to JS transpiler and a webpack loader for MO files.